 Chindogu are made to stimulate imagination, not profits, so Kawakami will likely continue creating chindogu until the end.
 "I think of chindogu as an intellectual game to stimulate anarchic minds," he's said "or a physical manifestation of my way of thinking."

 His "way of thinking" was initially contagious.
 But does chindogu have the momentum to stand the test of time?

 Chindogu's Spread and Decline

 Since its rise in popularity in the mid-90s, chindogu has taken on a life of its own.
-Chindogu societies, clubs, and association were formed.
-Chindogu exhibits were held.
+Societies, clubs, and association were formed.
+Exhibits were held.
 Though chindogu activity still continues, it seems to have died down.
 Kawakami himself is still active, but as he ages, the future of chindogu is uncertain.